 The biggest hurdle here?
 The instructional design skills required to create training often necessitated specific experience and software familiarity that only skills L&D professionals possessed.
 We wanted to create a solution that could be used by anyone within an organisation, no training required.

-We needed to democratise instructional design.
+We needed to make instructional design available to everyone.
 To do this, we turned instructional design into a digital process.
-This started out in Microsoft Excel, where we listed all the elements of the instructional design process.
+This started out in a spreadsheet, where we listed all the elements of the instructional design process.

 Once we had this down, we started to create Tribal Habits as it looks and feels today.
 The insights we gleaned through our documentation of the instructional design process powered our AI assistant Sage, who now walks all subject matter experts through training creation in Tribal Habits and ensures that what they build is as engaging and interactive as possible.